Coffee-fueled-deadlines/IntegrityChecker/README.md

     5. Alterately, you may remove "USB-Integrity.py" and "hashes.json"
        from your USB Drive after running the file.
-At a later time, you may place these files back into the root directory and re-run "USB-Integrity.exe" to see if any files have been changed.
+At a later time, you may place these files back into the root directory and re-run "USB-Integrity.py" to see if any files have been changed.

 ###################
 #  Special Notes  #
 ###################

+# Python not in path
 In the case that you do not have python set up in path, you may have to run this script via Command line similar to as follows: